yukichong1998/less-vacant-places-more-green-spaces/README.md

 2. Go to the cloned repository:
 "cd ./proj-less-parking-more-parks”

-3. Go to the root folder and install the virtual environment:
+3. Install the virtual environment:
 “bash install.sh”

 4. Activate the virtual environment: